axelpale/affineplane/README.md

     const ppersp = aff.point2.projectTo(p, image, camera)
     // ppersp equals { x: 2, y: 1 }

-In the snippet above, the image plane to project to is otherwise equivalent to the reference plane but two units off along z axis.
+In the snippet above, the image plane to project to is otherwise equivalent to the reference plane but two units off along z-axis.
 The depth offset does not affect the result orthogonal projection which is the same point but missing the z dimension.
 With perspective projection and camera at z=0, however, the point moves towards the camera.

 Note that in affineplane the camera always points towards positive z-axis and is orthogonal to the reference plane.
 In other words the positive z-axis points away from the viewer.